selfrefactor/rambda/NEXT_VERSION_CHECKLIST.md

 deno is advantage as Ramda last release is 3 years ago
 ---
+no testing curry when method is exporting curried function
+---
 group TS test for similar methods

 eventual create additional topic in methods - related methods, so it is easy to find tests as the first one alpabetically is the one containing all TS tests